-- Venn diagrams to compare and contrast the two books (or the changes in the character's point of view)
+- Make a class set of the Venn Diagram printable for students to compare and contrast the two books or the changes in the character's point of view.

-- If you use the Dear America or My America books, set up literature circles for students to discuss the books.
+- Dear America or My America: Set up literature circles for students to discuss the books.
 Make sure your role for each member is clear.

-Step 1: Assess prior knowledge.
-For example, in the two Dear America books noted above, make sure the students know about the Civil War.
+Step 1: Assess students' prior knowledge.
+For example, if you are reading the Dear America books noted above, make sure the students know about the Civil War.
 What were the issues?
 Why did they fight?
 This is perfect when studying the Civil War in social studies.

-Step 3: Hand out the Dear America books (or George Washington 's Socks).
-Have the students discuss what they can predict from the illustrations alone.
+Step 3: Hand out the books and have the students discuss what they can predict from the illustrations alone.

 Step 1: Either have the students read and respond to the books through literature circles or read and discuss the books as a class.

-Step 2: Every other day, students respond in their binders to the book they are reading, either by doing their literature circle role or by responding to questions or prompts that the teacher provides.
+Step 2: Every other day, students should complete a written response to the book they are reading, either by doing their literature circle role or by responding to questions or prompts that the teacher provides.

-Step 3: Have students use Venn diagrams to compare and contrast the two books or the changes in Matt's perception of the different "sides" in the American Revolution as the plot develops.
+Step 3: Have students use the Venn Diagram printables to compare and contrast the two books or the changes in Matt's perception of the different "sides" in the American Revolution as the plot develops.
+You may want to do this as a class discussion or by pairing students together.

-Step 4: As a culminating activity, students can write diary entries that would come after the end of their book.
+Students can write diary entries that would come after the end of their book.
 An alternate or additional activity can be creating a photo or drawn picture scrapbook reflecting what they have read.
 Since photography was used in the Civil War, they may choose to do this as photos or they can keep an artist's journal, using drawings.
 Their photos can be drawings, cut out pictures from magazines, computer pictures, or staged photos of their own.
 For each one, they need to have an entry, explaining what the photo or drawing shows.
-(This can be finished as homework.)
+This can be finished as homework.

 One fun extension for this activity is to use folk songs to show point of view.
 The most apparent one is "Yankee Doodle."
 Teach your students the song if they don't already know it.
 Then discuss how originally it was sung by the British to make fun of Americans, since a "doodle" meant a fool.
 However, the Americans took it over, changed the words, and made it into an anthem of sorts, turning the tables on the British.